Does your vision seem blurry or hazy? Has it become harder to complete everyday tasks because you can’t see?

 Then, a suction tool gently removes the pieces of your natural lens.
 You won’t feel anything during this!
 Dr. Cheng will insert the artificial lens and place a protective patch over the treated eye.

 There are many kinds of IOLs available.
 You should choose an IOL based on your lifestyle and needs.
 You can even find IOLs with coatings to protect your eyes from the sun’s rays!

 The lenses are different prescriptions to fit your needs.
-Your eye surgeon will measure your eye before cataract surgery.
-This allows them to choose the best lens size to match your eyes.
+Dr. Cheng will measure your eye before cataract surgery.
+This allows her to choose the best lens size to match your eyes.

 Premium IOL options include:

 - Multifocal IOLs Multifocal lenses have added magnification.
 This is in different parts of the lens to help expand your range of vision.
 Having more magnification allows you to see things clearly at all distances without needing glasses.